 Practical – Always include personal experiences and examples that help illustrate your wisdom, rather than simply “lecturing” on concepts and ideas.

 Applicable – Always consider: What will the reader gain from your writing?
 What can they apply in daily life to ease and inspire their journey?
 Sometimes the simplest things are the most memorable.
+And remember, you are writing this for the benefit of others more than yourself.

 Appropriate – What is your reason for sharing?
 Guest articles are for our readers now and in the future.
 They are not intended for self-promotion or personal gratification, although you may include links in the bio.